-- Anti-nausea, gastrointestinal and pain medications, which are routinely given before and after surgery, can worsen existing PD symptoms or cause new, temporary symptoms like delirium a serious change in a person's mental state. - Anesthesia or sedation, often used to prevent pain during surgical procedures, may cause confusion and increase recovery time particularly for people with PD.
+- Anti-nausea, gastrointestinal and pain medications, which are routinely given before and after surgery, can worsen existing PD symptoms or cause new, temporary symptoms like delirium - a serious change in a person's mental state.
+Learn more about delirium on page 15. - Anesthesia or sedation, often used to prevent pain during surgical procedures, may cause confusion and increase recovery time - particularly for people with PD.